theY4Kman/viper/docs/source/sourcemod/sourcemod.rst

 ..  class:: server_out

     Writes to the server console.
-An instance of this class is used to overwrite `sys.stdout` in order to provide `print` redirection.
+An instance of this class is used to overwrite `sys.stdout` in order to provide `print` redirection to the server console.

     ..  method:: sourcemod.server_out.write(msg)